pact-foundation/pact-js/MIGRATION.md

 * add binary content support to messages via `WithBinaryContent`
 * add text content support to messages via `WithTextContent`
 * Remove all Ruby dependencies in DSLs
+* `pactfileWriteMode` still supports the same options, however the behaviour of `overwrite` is such now that it will overwrite the pact file _per test_, not pact run of Pact.
+This is because there is no longer a single long running mock server as per previous versions.
+Set to `merge` or leave blank for a sensible default.
+* As per the change to `pactfileWriteMode` this also means pact files should be cleared out prior to each test, to avoid extraneous interactions in a pact file.

 # beta.56